-Water and Diversity: Cleaning up our act is intended to raise awareness of the impact humans have had on aquatic ecosystems.
+Water and Biodiversity: Cleaning up our act is intended to raise awareness of the impact humans have had on aquatic ecosystems.
 Moreover, they are intended to make students aware of the conservation efforts that are ongoing in their communities, and to inspire hope and encourage action towards the protection of our critically important freshwater resources.

 The grade six lesson plans focus on the case study of the Jefferson Salamander in Halton Region, Ontario.
 This tiny amphibian must cross a busy roadway to travel to the temporary (vernal) pool where it breeds and lays its eggs each spring.
 Due in part to high mortality experienced crossing roadways; the Jefferson Salamander is considered a Species at Risk.
 The case study explores the successful collaboration between a Conservation Authority (Conservation Halton), the City of Burlington and local citizens to close a busy commuter road during breeding season and protect the Jefferson Salamander.
 In preparation for their own town hall meeting about the issue, students will explore the diverse species that rely on fleeting vernal pools to breed, feed, and survive.
 Students will also build a model of a vernal pool.

 The grade nine lessons use local case studies featuring degraded aquatic ecosystems that have been restored by partnerships between landowners and the Hamilton-Halton Watershed Stewardship Program.
 The students use the case studies as a starting point for some investigative reporting as well as the development and implementation of their own stewardship activity in the community.

 This resource is a great way to build understanding of the concept of biodiversity in Science classes.
 Students will need to make graphs, and present their data so it is a good way to incorporate Math data outcomes.
 Also, this resource connects well to English outcomes in grades 6-9.